 Lippe Emigration Database - Emigration from Lippe to the USA

-Emigration out of Schleswig-Holstein, 19th Century a database with approximately 70,000 names
+Emigration out of Schleswig-Holstein, 19th Century a database with over 100,000 names

 A listing of about 3600 people who emigrated from Dithmarschen, Schleswig-Holstein.